 We believe that federal courts should have the power to review and reverse deportation orders that are arbitrary, capricious or otherwise contrary to federal law.

 Current immigration law provides that a foreign national who has resided in the U.S. continuously from 1948 to 1972 can apply for permanent residence.
 This “registry” is available to such foreign nationals who are of good moral character and are otherwise eligible for citizenship.
-We believe the registry date should be advanced from 1972 to January 1, 1990, permitting eligible foreign nationals who have resided in the United States for 20 years to become lawful permanent residents.
+We believe the registry date should be advanced from 1972 to November 2020.

 Under current immigration law, there is no statute of limitations for offenses for the purposes of determining citizenship.
 This is true even when the offense took place years ago or when the offense was committed unwittingly.
 There is also a permanent bar currently for misrepresentations even if they are minor and/or accidental like incorrectly completing a computerized immigration form.